 If you are looking to secure lucrative government projects, the next step is to place winning bids on projects, but this can be more difficult than it seems.
 At Cotney Construction Law, our construction attorneys assist contractors through every step of the bid process.
 This continues even after a bid has been awarded.
 We represent clients in their bid protest efforts and provide defense against bid protests.
 In either scenario, the side challenging the awarded bid needs to fundamentally prove that something illegitimate or defective transpired during the bid process in order to overturn the decision.

-In this two-part article, a construction lawyer in Mobile, AL, will discuss six reasons why a bid protest occurs.
+In this two-part article, a Birmingham construction lawyer, will discuss six reasons why a bid protest occurs.
 Although there are a wide range of reasons why a construction firm elects to challenge a ruling, these are some of the most common occurrences that result in a review of an awarded bid.

 1) Improper Licensure

 Contractors, subcontractors, architects, and all construction professionals need to always be mindful of the licensing requirements in the location they are working as well as the specifications outlined in the bid to work on a project.
 If during the bid process one of these professionals fails to submit proof of their license when required or is discovered to be uncertified, the bid should not be considered for selection.